 Number 3

-I’m a fan of anything that Jean Cunningham writes who has a deep accounting background along with being a global thought leader on Lean.
-Her book Real Numbers may be geared for those working in Lean environments, but the book is applicable to all industries including service firms.
+I’m a fan of anything that Jean Cunningham writes.
+She has a deep accounting background and was a global thought leader in Lean.
+Her book Real Numbers may be geared toward those working in Lean environments, but the book is applicable to all industries, including service firms.
 I’ve read it more than once, and it needs to be in your collection.

 Number 2

-Call me weird or crazy, but I had a hard time putting down The End of Accounting.
+Call me weird or crazy, but I had difficulty putting down The End of Accounting.
 My biggest takeaway from the book is that GAAP-based financial reporting is becoming meaningless.

 GAAP reporting is supposed to help investors make decisions.
 The authors argue the opposite is happening.
 Through their research, they state that only about 5% of reporting is useful and relevant to investors.

-The authors include a remedy that includes a strategic business canvas which can be modified depending on the industry.
-The canvas includes narrative and facts on strategic resources, key business stats, and value created by the firm among other relevant information.
+The authors include a remedy with a strategic business canvas that can be modified depending on the industry.
+The canvas includes narrative and facts on strategic resources, key business stats, and value created by the firm, among other relevant information.

 Number 1